Debug live ASP.NET Azure apps using the Snapshot Debugger

 In the Cloud Explorer (select View > Cloud Explorer), right click the Azure App Service your project is deployed to and select Attach Snapshot Debugger to start the Snapshot Debugger.

-The first time you select Attach Snapshot Debugger, you are prompted to install the Snapshot Debugger on your Azure App Service.
+The first time you select Attach Snapshot Debugger, you are prompted to install the Snapshot Debugger site extension on your Azure App Service.
 This installation requires a restart of your Azure App Service.

 Visual Studio is now in snapshot debugging mode.